seanox/aspect-js/manual/events.md

 # Events
-Seanox aspect-js provides various events that can be used to implement extensions and to notify the application of certain operating states of the framework and runtime environment.
+Seanox aspect-js provides various events that can be used to implement extensions and to notify the application of certain operating states of runtime environment.

 ## Contents Overview
 - [Rendering](#rendering)